SakibAhmedShuva/CoNLL-to-Text-Converter/README.md

 # CoNLL-to-Text-Converter

 Convert your CoNLL files to text files where each line is separated by a new sentence.
 This tool allows you to easily import the resulting raw text file into Label Studio or other annotation platforms.
+Please check the samples folder for learning about the supported CoNLL format.

 ## Features